pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/01_Inheritance.md

 ## Parent Class - Class Inheritance

 Pimcore data objects support inheritance, just as any PHP object does.
 In Pimcore the class from which a specific data class inherits can be changed.
-By default a data class inherits from `Pimcore\Model\Object\Concrete`, but if required otherwise, a data class can extend a different parent class.
+By default, a data class inherits from `Pimcore\Model\Object\Concrete`, but if required otherwise, a data class can extend a different parent class.
 If the parent class should be changed, this needs to be specified in the class definition as shown in the screen below:
 ![Parent Class](../../../img/classes-class-inheritance.png)